 2. Canned Fish for Protein and Salad Dressing in One But Limit the Tuna

 I absolutely love canned fish in pure olive oil.
 It’s healthy , delicious and an easy way to get some fish and good oils into your diet.
 It make for an instant and hearty salad dressing!
 Just add a squeeze of lemon juice or apple cider vinegar which you can keep at your desk as it does not require refrigeration.
-Watch the tuna though as consuming more than 400g grams of tuna a week on a regular basis can lead to mercury poisoning so vary your fish – mackerel, sardines and salmon are good options.
+Watch the tuna though as consuming more than 400g grams of tuna a week for an adult and 200g for a child on a regular basis can lead to mercury poisoning so vary your fish – mackerel, sardines and salmon are good options.

 When buying canned fish watch out for those three things: